giserwx/ChinaWindbreakSandFixation-1km-2023/README_EN.md

 | Mean pixel-level coefficient of variation (CV) | Decreased from 0.476 to 0.357, a relative reduction of 24.94% |
 | CV of regional mean service amount | Decreased from 0.308 to 0.257, a relative reduction of 16.47% |

-The uncertainty results apply to the input and parameter perturbations specified in the Monte Carlo simulations.
-CV values and relative reductions are taken from the research team's assessment report.

 ## Spatial overview